omnivector-solutions/osd-documentation/testing/_sources/operations/nhc.rst.txt

    node, the node will continue on the drained state, regardless of the checks passing or failing.

-   This ensures that if someone drained a node for troubleshooting, this node will not be resumed before the administrator finishes their tasks
+   This ensures that if someone drained a node for troubleshooting, it will not be resumed before the administrator finishes their tasks.

 Please refer to the
 `slurm.conf documentation <https://slurm.schedmd.com/slurm.conf.html>`_ for